Automatic Camera Trajectory Control with Enhanced Immersion for Virtual Cinematography: Method

-We propose a GAN-based framework that addresses the complexity of practical actor-camera synchronization by learning mappings between actor behavior and manually created camera samples from professional artists.
-This allows us to synthesize camera trajectories that satisfy spatial and emotional immersion.
-However, maintaining aesthetic immersion frame by frame is exhausting in producing real samples, and it can be a struggle to balance between synthesizing a moving camera and ensuring its frame aesthetics.
-Therefore, in the subsequent step the generated camera trajectory is aesthetically adjusted to output the final camera movement that achieves optimal immersive performance.
+Camera movement, especially when precisely synchronized with the actor, has been recognized by directors as one of the essentials for creating immersive feelings, thus engaging the audience in the story \cite{hijackeye}.
+Building on such a empirical rule, we propose a two-stage camera control framework to address actor-camera synchronization in terms of aesthetic, action, and emotional levels.
+This design aligns with user logic, supporting flexible and repeated applications based on individual needs, allowing the user to thoroughly enhance immersion for the output cinematic creation.
+Please refer to supplementary materials for more information regarding the foundational cinematographic knowledge.

-Based on the 3D virtual environment, each object in our framework is designed with $Q=6$ degrees of freedom, including position (x, y, z axes) and rotation (yaw, pitch, roll axes).
-As illustrated in Fig. \ref{overview}, to perform a fine-grained immersive shooting, we capture the movements of the focused actor by obtaining $T$ frames of poses $M \in \mathbb{R}^{T \times JQ}$, where $J$ denotes the number of joints in each pose.
-Additionally, the actor’s mental state is depicted by a non-negative emotion label $E$, which compactly represents the emotional category and intensity.
-Then given an initial camera placement $C_0 \in \mathbb{R}^{Q}$, our camera control system $\Upsilon$ can generate an immersive camera movement sequence $C \in \mathbb{R}^{T \times Q}$ as:
+In our virtual stage, users can customize their characters as well as camera placements, where all objects in the 3D environment share $Q=6$ degrees of freedom: three for the position (x, y, z) and three for the rotation (yaw, pitch, roll) axes.
+These specified setups are crucial in regard to automating a comprehensive synchronization between the actor and the camera.
+We capture the movement of the focused actor by obtaining $T$ frames of poses $M \in \mathbb{R}^{T \times JQ}$, with $J$ denoting the number of joints per pose, to enable refined spatial action tracking.
+To represent the mental state of the actor, a non-negative emotion variable $E$ is utilized to compactly depict both the category and its intensity for facilitating emotional styling.
+Meanwhile, an initial camera placement $C_0 \in \mathbb{R}^{Q}$ is required from the user so that we are able to improve frame aesthetics and initialize the generation of camera trajectories.
+Therefore, given such user-specific data input, our camera control framework $\Upsilon$ can be formulated as:

-Note that regardless of the quality of $C_0$, our camera control system can make suitable adjustments during the generation of $C$ to optimally guarantee the sense of immersion.

-In Fig. \ref{overview}, our generation flow involves an encoder-decoder network $G$.
-Following the idea of our proposed immersion mechanism, such a generator transfers features from actor space to camera space for synthesizing a preliminary camera trajectory $\hat{C} \in \mathbb{R}^{T \times Q}$ that can perform spatial tracking and emotional shaking as:

-To make sure that the synthesized $\hat{C}$ synchronizes accurately with the actor for spatial and emotional immersion, we regularize the trajectory generation process using a hybrid trajectory loss $\mathcal{L}_{tj}$ and an adversarial loss $\mathcal{L}_{adv}$ based on ground-truth samples.